Skip to content

 This file coordinates all data collection during and after a run.

-collect_frame_data(ctx, log_csv, frame_no, hit_events, face_track_ids, persons_gaze)
+collect_frame_data(ctx, *, log_csv, frame_no, hit_events, face_track_ids, persons_gaze, ...)

 Called once per frame.
+Every argument after ctx is keyword-only.
 Responsibilities:

 • Accumulates the look_counts dictionary, mapping (face_idx, obj_cls) pairs to frame counts.

 • In project mode, prepends video_name and conditions columns to each CSV row (read from ctx).
+The t_seconds column stays in the core position, after the project prefix.

 • If heatmap_path is set on the context, accumulates gaze endpoint coordinates for later heatmap generation.